prys0000/prys0000.github.io/_pages/about.md

 Current Large-Scale Projects
 ======
-The Carl Albert Center, along with the University of West Virginia, Robert J. Dole Institute of Politica, the Dirksen Congressional Center, and the Richard B. Russell Library of Political Research, received $1.5 million in congressionally directed spending to expand utility, usability, and capacity of the [American Congress Digital Archives Portal](https://congressarchives.org/) and to equip K-12 educators with resources and tools for refortified civics and history education.
+The Carl Albert Center, along with the University of West Virginia, Robert J. Dole Institute of Politics, the Dirksen Congressional Center, and the Richard B. Russell Library of Political Research, received $1.5 million in congressionally directed spending to expand utility, usability, and capacity of the [American Congress Digital Archives Portal](https://congressarchives.org/) and to equip K-12 educators with resources and tools for refortified civics and history education.

 The Carl Albert Center Archives, along with Harvard University and the University of Iowa, was awarded collaborative research grant funds from the National Science Foundation (NSF) for the project ["Understanding the Evolution of Political Campaign Advertisements over the Last Century"](https://github.com/prys0000/political-commercial-collection-archives).